jemarq04/UWVV/README.md

 ## Submitting CRAB jobs

 Before submitting any CRAB jobs, you must set up the CMS proxy through `voms-proxy-init`.
+You must also go into `Utilities/scripts/crab.py` and edit the `username` variable near the top of the script to your CERN username.

 The relevant scripts for CRAB job submissions are located in `Utilities/scripts`.
 When the CMSSW environment is compiled with `scram`, these scripts will be copied into `$CMSSW_BASE/bin/$SCRAM_ARCH` and will be available to run from anywhere.
 To submit jobs, go to the `Utilities/test` directory.